-Step 4: Chemical Digestion
+4. Chemical Digestion

 Like physical digestion, chemical digestion also begins in the mouth — with enzymes in saliva that break down starches, according to Crean.
 But that's just the start.
 Chemical digestion continues all the way through the digestive tract.
 The acid in your stomach, besides physically mixing with food, also helps to further break it down into its chemical components.

-However, according to the National Library of Medicine, the majority of chemical digestion occurs in the small intestine.
-That's where several enzymes — including bile, which helps digest fats and some vitamins — are secreted and act on stomach contents (called chyme, says the National Institute of Diabetes and Digestive and Kidney Diseases) to further break it down into its individual chemical components.
+This is where several enzymes — including bile, which helps digest fats and some vitamins — are secreted and act on stomach contents (called chyme, says the National Institute of Diabetes and Digestive and Kidney Diseases) to further break it down into its individual chemical components.

 Absorption is the step that involves the transport of material that your body can use from your digestive system to your bloodstream.
 This includes fat, protein, carbohydrates, vitamins, minerals and antioxidants.
 Most absorption occurs in the small intestine, according to the Mayo Clinic.